-A. Even after long periods of sleep when adenosine is at its lowest concentration in the brain, the number of brain cells bound with adenosine remains very large.
+A Even after long periods of sleep when adenosine is at its lowest concentration in the brain, the number of brain cells bound with adenosine remains very large. - weakens the argument.
+WRONG

-B. Caffeine, which has the effect of making people remain wakeful, is known to interfere with the binding of adenosine to sites on brain cells.
+B Caffeine, which has the effect of making people remain wakeful, is known to interfere with the binding of adenosine to sites on brain cells. - YES.
+CORRECT

-C. Besides binding to sites in the brain, adenosine is known to be involved in biochemical reactions throughout the body.
+C Besides binding to sites in the brain, adenosine is known to be involved in biochemical reactions throughout the body. - Irrelevant.
+WRONG

-D. Some areas of the brain that are relatively inactive nonetheless release some adenosine.
+D Some areas of the brain that are relatively inactive nonetheless release

-E. Stress resulting from a dangerous situation can preserve wakefulness even when brain levels of bound adenosine are high.
+E Stress resulting from a dangerous situation can preserve wakefulness even when brain levels of bound adenosine are high.-Out ot scope.
+WRONG.